nandanlahurikar/U--Extended-Kalman-Filter/README.md

 Defined Covariance Matrix Q: It is a motion noise, acceleration as a random noise, because sensors only track position and velocity, not acceleration.
 As more times passes we will have more uncertainty about delta t, I.e. acceleration.

+Used Jacobian matrices to lineaarize non linear properies of radar.

 Reduces root mean square(RMSE) values for X,Y VX and VY by chnaging maesument covarience matrix for both lidar and radar.

 ![alt_text]https://github.com/nandanlahurikar/U--Extended-Kalman-Filter/blob/master/Q.png?raw=true